ffund/intro-ml-tss21/notes/4-classifier-metrics.md

 This plot is know as the **ROC curve** (receiver operating characteristic).
 The shaded area underneath the ROC curve is known as the **AUC** (area under the curve), and it is a classification-threshold-invariant way of evaluating the classifier performance.

-A random classifier that doesn't use any information about the problem will have an AUC of 0.5.
+A random classifier that doesn't use any information about the problem will have an AUC of 0.5 (if both classes are equally prevalent in the data).
 A perfect classifier will have an AUC of 1.
 A typical machine learning model will have an AUC somewhere between the two, with a number closer to 1 being a better score.

 ![Plot of TPR vs. FPR for the cat photo classifier.](../images/4-roc-curve.png){width=50%}